ZLMediaKit/Github-AI-Assistant/README.md

 [![GitHub issues](https://img.shields.io/github/issues/ZLMediaKit/Github-AI-Assistant)]

-The best AI assistant for your Github repository, it can not only help you automatically translate issues/discussions/pr/commit to the specified language, but also help you with code review, automatic code repair and other functions through AI models.
+Your best AI assistant for GitHub repositories, it not only helps you automatically translate issues/discussions/PRs/commits into the specified language, but also performs code review and automatic code fixes by vectorizing the entire project to generate detailed context and submitting it to the AI, similar to the implementation of [cursor](https://www.cursor.com/).

 [中文](README_zh.md)

 ## Acknowledgements
 This project references and utilizes some code from the [ossrs/discussion-translation](https://github.com/ossrs/issues-translation) project.
 Special thanks to the original author for their work.

-Here's the English translation of the content, maintaining the original format:

 ## Features
 - [x] Automatically translate specified issues/discussions/PRs/commits to English or a designated language